 To achieve this, make sure that the Cookiebot script is not executed by Google Tag Manager.
-So either remove the Cookiebot CMP tag or the "All Pages" trigger assigned to it.
+So either remove the Cookiebot CMP tag, pause it, or remove the "All Pages" trigger assigned to it.

-- Make sure that Google Tag Manager is the very first script to load on your website.
+- Ensure that the Google Tag Manager script is first to load on your website.

 - Mark up your Google Tag Manager script tag with:

 This will ensure that the Google Tag manager script won't unintentionally get blocked by the auto blocking feature.

 - Insert the Cookiebot script with automatic cookie blocking immediately after Google Tag Manager script.